 Did you know that the hormones surging through your body influence or even control many of the most important bodily processes — including the ability to get pregnant?
 Because you can’t see or consciously adjust the levels of these critical compounds, it can be profoundly frustrating when you find yourself struggling to conceive if you suspect that a hormone irregularity may be at play.

-Whether you’re just setting off on your journey towards conception, or you’ve been trying for a while now, knowing better how your hormones impact fertility—and what you can do to minimize or eliminate issues—is a wise step.
+Whether you’re just setting off on your family-building journey, or you’ve been trying for a while now, learning more about how your hormones impact fertility — and what you can do to minimize or eliminate issues — is a wise step.

 1).
 Which hormones have an impact on fertility?

 “While a few hormones seem to be named more often than others when it comes to conceiving, the truth is that many come into play,” shares Dr. Mersereau “In fact, the number of different hormones that impact fertility is one of the things that can make addressing hormone-related infertility particularly challenging.
 However, the good news is that if your periods are coming on a regular monthly basis, you are likely ovulating and your reproductive hormones are ‘in balance’.
 In cases where the period is very irregular, we can make the right adjustments to properly balance hormones, which will often lead to successful outcomes.”

 Some of the hormones that will most significantly impact your ability to become pregnant are: